DON’T THINK IT COULD NEVER HAPPEN TO YOU

 Hunter education, training, and high-vis orange play a vital role in hunter safety and have resulted in a steady rate of improvement in accident statistics.
 However, in the past decade, the statistics have plateaued, reflecting the limitations these measures alone have in preventing all accidents.
-This gap between the ideal world where everyone gets home safety, and the real world is literally thousands of families left without a loved one, and thousands of hunters living with a lifetime of guilt.
+This gap between the ideal world where everyone gets home safety, and the real world is families living without loved ones, and some hunters living with a lifetime of guilt.
 We designed IRIS technology to help close the gap.

 “I paint what I know, not what I see”